Introducing The Collected Works of Marie-Louise von Franz: Fairytales, Visions, and the Afterlife

 TheCollected Works of Marie-Louise von Franz is a 28 volume Magnum Opus from one of the leading minds in Jungian Psychology.
 The first volume, Archetypal Symbols in Fairytales: The Profane and Magical Worlds, released on her 106th birthday, January 4th, 2021 and is to be followed by 27 more volumes over the next 10 years.
-Volume 2 looks at the hero’s journey and released on June 1, 2021.
-Volume 3 explores the maiden’s quest and releases in late Summer of 2021.
+Volume 2 looks at the hero’s journey, while Volume 3 explores the maiden’s quest.
 Steven Buser is one of two General Editor’s in TheCollected Works of Marie-Louise von Franz.
 Dr. Buser will take us through a history of the project, an overview of von Franz’s life and work, as well as a deep dive into the first 3 volumes of this foundational material.
 We will further explore material from upcoming volumes including her work on the visions of Niklaus von Flue, the visions of Perpetua, and death and the afterlife.

 Who is this course for?

 People interested in Marie-Louise von Franz, her work, and her extraordinary life.